 I love trying out different ways of making money.
 Over the years I have had several businesses, with my earliest one being when I was in kindergarten.
 I painted rocks for people’s gardens and loaded them up in a red wagon to pull around and sell to neighbors.
 My most recent business was my bakery and catering business.

-Since having my daughter (she’s 3 now) I’ve been working at different side hustles that are much more flexible than running a business outside of the home like a bakery.
+Since having my daughter, I’ve been working at different side hustles that are much more flexible than running a business outside of the home like a bakery.

 For more on other side hustle ideas you can check out: